Twins owners opt to halt the sale and keep the club in the family, adding new investors instead

 “For more than four decades, our family has had the privilege of owning the Minnesota Twins.
 This franchise has become part of our family story, as it has for our employees, our players, this community, and Twins fans everywhere," Joe Pohlad said in his announcement.
 “Over the past several months, we explored a wide range of potential investment and ownership opportunities.
 Our focus throughout has been on what’s best for the long-term future of the Twins.
 We have been fully open to all possibilities.”

 Financial analysis earlier this year by Forbes valued the franchise at $1.5 billion, ranked 23rd in MLB.
-Sportico ($1.7 billion) and CNBC ($1.65 billion) pegged them higher.
+Sportico ($1.7 billion) and CNBC ($1.65 billion) pegged the Twins higher.

 The Pohlads hired Allen & Company, a New York-based investment bank, to direct the sale and keep inquiries confidential.
 Multiple published reports identified Justin Ishbia, a part owner of the NBA's Phoenix Suns, as the front-runner.
 But the Chicago White Sox announced last month that Ishbia was becoming a limited partner in a deal that provides a runway for him to become controlling owner.